umar-qureshi2/architecture-center/docs/cloud-adoption-guide/design-guide/governance/subscription.md

 ## Scale and subscription limits

-A subscriptions are a logical limit of scale by which resources can be allocated.
+A subscription is a logical limit of scale by which resources can be allocated.
 These limits include quotas of various Azure resource types.
 Organizations often have multiple multiple Azure subscriptions in order to avoid these limits.
 Planning for scalability is an important part of your Azure subscription strategy.

 For more information, see [Azure subscription limits](/azure/azure-subscription-service-limits).